 The rules were continuously discussed within the technical committee of the humanoid league and also on the humanoid league mailing list.
-The following members of the technical committee for 2013 were responsible for the rule evolution: Carlos Acosta, Jacky Baltes, Sven Behnke, Luis F. Lupian, Marcell Missura, Daniel Seifert and Pieter van Zutven.
+The following members of the technical committee for 2014 were responsible for the rule evolution: Carlos Acosta, Jacky Baltes, Sven Behnke, Luis F. Lupian, Marcell Missura, Soroush Sadeghnejad and Daniel Seifert.
 Special thanks go to Martin Friedmann and Sebastian Mielke for the contribution of several figures.